Kenneth Chesebro: Legal work

-The U.S. House select committee on the January 6 attack concluded that Chesebro had sent the December 13 memo "upon request from Trump Campaign official Boris Epshteyn."
-Further:Chesebro laid out a President of the Senate' strategy," arguing that the "President of the Senate" ("he, and he alone") is charged with "making judgments about what to do if there are conflicting votes."
-Chesebro argued that when the joint session met on January 6th, the President of the Senate should not count Arizona's electoral college votes for former Vice President Biden, "[b]ecause there are two slates of votes."
-Of course, there were not two legitimate "slates of votes" from Arizona.
-There were the official electors, certified by the State, and a group of fake electors convened by the Trump campaign.
-Chesebro's memo set President Trump's pressure campaign on a course to target the Vice President on January 6.
-Judge Carter found that the "draft memo pushed a strategy that knowingly violated the Electoral Count Act" and "is both intimately related to and clearly advanced the plan to obstruct the Joint Session of Congress on January 6, 2021."
-That plan was also advanced by John Eastman.On December 23, 2020, Trump campaign attorney John Eastman emailed Boris Epshteyn an attachment called "PRIVILEGED AND CONFIDENTIAL – Dec.
-23 memo on Jan.
-6 scenario."
-Eastman commented: "I'm fine with all of Ken [Chesebro]'s edits."
+The United States House Select Committee on the January 6 Attack concluded that Chesebro had sent the December 13 memo "upon request from Trump Campaign official Boris Epshteyn."
+On December 23, 2020, Trump campaign attorney John Eastman emailed Epshteyn the first of his own memos, commenting: "I'm fine with all of Ken [Chesebro]'s edits."
 On December 30, 2020, Chesebro emailed Eastman and others, saying he planned to stay at the Trump International Hotel in Washington, DC from January 3–8.
 The next day, Chesebro emailed Eastman and others, suggesting that U.S. Supreme Court Justice Clarence Thomas might be willing to rule that the Georgia count was in "doubt", and that such a ruling might be "good enough" for Pence and Congress to delay their consideration of Georgia's electors on January 6.
 On January 6, 2021, the day of the attack on the Capitol, Chesebro was on the Capitol grounds following Alex Jones.
 It is not known why he was there and "there is no indication" he entered the Capitol building.